 Creating a content marketing plan isn’t a walk in the park but it could mean smashing your business goals.
 This type of plan allows you to produce valuable content that attracts, nurtures, and converts your ideal customers.

-Below, I’ve outlined a step-by-step guide for creating a content marketing programme for your business.
+Below, I’ve outlined a step-by-step guide for creating an inbound content marketing programme for your business.
 But before you start putting your strategy together, it’s important to know that my outline isn’t a band-aid fix.
 Every content plan needs to be unique to your business, because it’s dependant on your goals, buyer personas, overall business strategy, and even on the people implementing the plan.

 Your step-by-step plan to content marketing